AODocs-Dev/api-documentation/ao-docs-dev.appspot.com/Guides/30-Manage AODocs documents/20-Create, modify, delete documents/10-Create new documents with attachments/20-Create new document and attach Drive file copy.md

 Before you create a new empty document with one attachment, you must know the `libraryId` of the library you'll be creating the document in.
 For a single attachment, any library type works: TF, SF, or DMS — but you still have to know the ID of the specific target library.

 You also need the `fileId` of any Drive file that you want to attach to your document.
-Read more about how to [obtain the file ID in the AODocs UI](https://api.aodocs-staging.com/docs/aodocs-staging.altirnao.com/1/c/Guides/30-Manage%20AODocs%20documents/20-Create,%20modify,%20delete%20documents/10-Create%20new%20documents%20with%20attachments/20-Create%20new%20document%20and%20attach%20Drive%20file#heading=h.hhg7itlz0n58).
+Read more about how to [obtain the file ID in the AODocs UI](/docs/aodocs-staging.altirnao.com/1/c/Guides/30-Manage%20AODocs%20documents/20-Create,%20modify,%20delete%20documents/10-Create%20new%20documents%20with%20attachments/20-Create%20new%20document%20and%20attach%20Drive%20file#heading=h.hhg7itlz0n58).

-⭑ Note: In the API Explorer's "Request body" window, `fileId` is part of the `attachments` array field; alternatively, if you need to attach by explicitly making a copy of the original file, it is found under `attachmentsToCopy` .
+⭑ **Note**: In the API Explorer's "Request body" window, `fileId` is part of the `attachments` array field; alternatively, if you need to attach by explicitly making a copy of the original file, it is found under `attachmentsToCopy` .

 Optionally, it's good to know your target class (what type of document this will be), but if you don't specify it, the document will automatically become of the same type as your target library's current default class.
 Lastly, you should give a title to your new document.
 If you don't, it'll get called "Untitled”, which can get confusing.